Rick – Hey Vince, we have been in touch on Facebook but many people might not know who you are. Could you let people know a little about who Vince is?

 Rick – How does NSD fit into your program design?

 Another way I’ll implement NSD drills into a program is through contrast sets.
 This is an excellent variation to the above that I cycle in.
-I’ll have a client perform a strength set of 5-7 reps followed immediately by an “explosive” exercise stopping short of failure.
+I’ll have a client perform a strong set of 5-7 reps followed immediately by an “explosive” exercise stopping short of failure.

 You bet, here you go: